How to Publish an AI Research Paper – Step-by-Step Guide

 Step 10 — Dissemination After Publication

-• Google Scholar profile updates (where applicable)
+• Google Scholar profiles (where applicable)

-• Institutional pages or repositories (subject to journal policy)
+• Institutional repositories (subject to journal policy)

-• Research networking platforms (e.g., ResearchGate, if permitted)
+• Research platforms (e.g., ResearchGate, if permitted)

 • Professional channels (e.g., LinkedIn)